bluerobotics/ping-arduino/README.md

 Arduino library for the Ping sonar.
 Ping is the simple, affordable, and compact ultrasonic altimeter for any aquatic project.

 This library exposes simple functionality for the device.
-Such as switching modes, and reading the current altitude measurement.
+Such as switching modes, and reading the current distance measurement.

 [Available here](http://www.bluerobotics.com/)